Protect North Atlantic Right whales

 Oceana seeks to reduce threats to North Atlantic right whales, including entanglement in fishing gear and collisions with ships.

-Now the North Atlantic right whale is again on the brink of extinction, mostly due to threats from commercial shipping and fishing.
-At normal operating speeds, ships cannot maneuver to avoid them, putting the whales at great risk of strikes, which can cause deadly injuries from blunt force trauma or cuts from the propellers.
-Additionally, a jungle of roughly one million fishing lines sprawls across the whales’ migration routes and feeding areas in Canada and the United States.
-These ropes have been seen wrapped around North Atlantic right whales’ mouths, fins, tails and bodies, and cut into the whales’ flesh, which can lead to life-threatening infections.
+Additionally, a jungle of roughly one million fishing lines sprawls across the whales’ migration route and feeding areas in Canada and the United States.
+These ropes have been seen wrapped around North Atlantic right whales’ mouths, fins, tails and bodies or cut into the whales’ flesh.
+These injuries can lead to life-threatening infections, as well as prevent them from feeding properly which leads to starvation and death.
 Emerging threats like seismic airgun blasting, a process used to search for oil and gas deep below the seafloor, put the species at even greater risk.